Ryan Harrison: 2016: Resurgence

-2017: Maiden ATP title, French Open doubles title, top 40 debut
+2017: First ATP title, French Open doubles title, top 40 debut

 Harrison won his first match at the Australian Open over Frenchman Nicolas Mahut 6–3, 6–4, 6–2, marking the first time he made the second round at the tournament since 2013.
 He then fell in straight sets to Tomáš Berdych.

 Harrison reached the final of the RBC Tennis Championships of Dallas and defeated Taylor Fritz in straight sets, winning his fourth Challenger title.
 In his next tournament, Harrison followed up on that success by reaching both the singles and doubles finals at the Memphis Open.
 This was his first singles final, having lost in the semifinals on seven previous occasions.
 Although he would lose the doubles final with Steve Johnson, Harrison defeated Nikoloz Basilashvili in the singles final to win his first career title.
 Between his back-to-back titles at the RBC Tennis Championships of Dallas and the Memphis Open, he did not drop a set at either tournament.

 At the French Open, Harrison teamed with Michael Venus to win the men's doubles title.

 Harrison reached a career-high ranking of No. 40 on 17 July 2017.
 Two weeks later he made his second final of 2017 at the 2017 Atlanta Open, losing to John Isner.